 Series of discount rates of these central banks are also available in our original source (and compiled in Roulleau 1914) which we double-checked with the daily discount rate data underlying Morys (2013) for 12 of the countries in our study.
 We use official discount rates and not private discount rates for two reasons.
 First, we are interested in the constraints imposed upon the central banks: how did their main policy instrument need to change in response to a discount rate increase by the Bank of England?
-Second, while we are aware that international arbitrage was at the heart of the adjustment mechanisms described in this paper, and arbitrageurs were motivated by private rather than official rates, we simply do not have data on private rates for enough countries; or, to be more precise, in the majority of countries in which money market rates were published by the Economist, they are simply equal to the central bank policy rate (Neal & Weidenmier 2003).
-It implies that using the published market rates for peripheral countries is equivalent to using the central bank discount rate (as done by Mitchener and Weidenmier 2015 to compute risk premia over this period).
-We ran robustness checks for all countries for which we could muster such data (France, Germany, the Netherlands, Austria and Belgium), with results not qualitatively different from our baseline estimations (not reproduced here but available from the authors upon request).
+Second, while we are aware that international arbitrage was at the heart of the adjustment mechanism described in this paper, and arbitrageurs were motivated by private rather than official rates, we simply do not have data on private rates for enough countries; or, to be more precise, in the majority of countries in which money market rates were published by the Economist, they are simply equal to the central bank policy rate (Neal & Weidenmier 2003).
+This implies that using the published market rates for peripheral countries is equivalent to using the central bank discount rate (as done by Mitchener and Weidenmier 2015 to compute risk premia over this period).
+We ran robustness checks for all countries for which we could muster private discount rate data (France, Germany, the Netherlands, Austria and Belgium), with results qualitatively not different from our baseline estimations (online appendix figure A-8).
 Our only half-successful attempt to collect private rates has shown to us that domestic money markets remain insufficiently understood.
-While this is evidently true for countries where we could not even locate such data (in small countries a centralized private money market might simply not have existed, which does not mean that banks or financiers did not lend to each other through peer-to-peer exchanges), recent research has shown that this is occasionally the case even for core countries like Germany (Morys 2021).
+This is the case even for core countries like Germany (Morys 2021).
+Based on our knowledge of the South-East European economies, we do not think that the equivalence between money market rates and central bank rates in most countries implies that there was no money market.
+It only means that there was no centralized market price but interbank peer-to-peer lending and similar activities almost certainly took place (transactions for which the central bank rate served as a reference point).
+This view is supported by ample evidence that the foundation of banks of note issue in peripheral countries was typically motivated by lowering (and to some extent regulating) pre-existing money market rates (Morys 2014).
+Moreover, even in countries like France with a well-established money market for prime bills between a small number of banks (Bazot, Bordo and Monnet 2016), the discount of commercial paper was typically conducted at the central bank rate throughout the country (Roulleau 1914, pp. 159-162).

 Finally, we gathered monthly series of exchange rates on London from various sources, mostly from Schneider et al. (1991, 1994, 1999) and Morys (2013).
-We use exchange rates as deviation from the mint parity (that is the official exchange rate between gold and domestic currency).
+We use exchange-rates as deviation from mint parity (that is the official exchange rate between gold and domestic currency).
 Mint parities were also available in our original source in the archives of the Bank of France.
 Countries off the gold standard also have a mint parity, but central banks in these countries had no commitment to redeem notes in gold at such a price.
 For reasons of consistency, all data (balance sheet data, discount rates and exchange-rates) are end of the month values.
 For all countries except Japan, the monthly balance sheet of the central bank is available starting in the early 1890s; usually as soon as January 1891.
 Data on Japan starts in 1899, one year after the country entered the gold standard.
-For a significant number of countries, we have data on their central bank both before and after they joined the gold standard (cf. below).
+For a significant number of countries, we have data on their central bank both before and after they joined the gold standard.

 Groups of countries